chovanecm/pascal-truffle/README.md

 - FreePascal: program compiled using fpc
 - v0.2 - pascal-truffle with the Truffle API and no optimisations.
 Often uses "slow operations" (interpreter mode)
 - v0.3 - pascal-truffle - avoiding slow operations by preallocating FrameSlots
-- v0.4 - pascal-truffle - uses RepeatingNode to speed loops up.
+- v0.4 - pascal-truffle - uses RepeatingNode to speed up loops.

 The following table shows the time needed to execute respective programs.